21cmfast/21cmFAST/CONTRIBUTING.rst

     git checkout -b name-of-your-bugfix-or-feature

-   Now you can make your changes locally. **Note: as a member, you _must_ do this step.
+   Now you can make your changes locally. **Note: as a member, you _must_ do step 5.
 If you make changes on master, you will _not_ be able to push them**.

 6. When you're done making changes, run all the checks, doc builder and spell checker